bbenedict/bbenedict/100days.md

 ## day 73

-I dabbled with another on of the langauges listed in my original goals.
+I dabbled with another one of the langauges listed in my original goals.
 This was interesting.
-But the learning curve to appreviate the benefit of the language felt longer than I wanted to spend.
+But the learning curve to appreciate the benefit of the language felt longer than I wanted to spend.
 I might have to re-think how to spend my last 25+ days on this project.

 ## day 74